Big Brother (Dutch TV series) season 5

 Big Brother 2005 was the fifth season of the Dutch version of Big Brother.
 Three years after its initial cancellation, Big Brother was brought back.
-John de Mol decided to air it on his own TV station Talpa.
+John de Mol Jr. decided to air it on his own TV station Talpa.
 Although he did not own the rights anymore after he left Endemol.
 It lasted from 24 August to 22 December 2005 for a total of 121 days.

 The season was shown with moderate success in the early evening.
 The house had moved from Almere to Aalsmeer, and the presenters were Bridget Maasland and Ruud de Wild.

 The theme for this season was Secrecy.
 Housemates entered with a secret that they weren't allowed to reveal to other housemates.
 Aside from usual weekly tasks, the housemates received secret missions to spark distrust and conflicts.
 Some gained cash which they had to hide from the other housemates.